Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'extract' and the resource 'page metadata', listing specific metadata types (title, description, Open Graph, etc.).
-This distinguishes it from sibling tools like `extract_structured_data` and `scrape_webpage` which have different scopes.
+The description clearly states the verb 'Extract' and the resource 'page metadata', enumerating specific types (title, description, Open Graph, etc.), making it distinct from sibling tools like scrape_webpage or screenshot_webpage.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.